fish3046/lime-light-crm-php/README.md

-# Lime Light CRM API Client for PHP
+# Sticky.io API Client for PHP

-A fork of Kevin Em's limelight SDK, this one includes both v1 and v2 API's as well as the legacy version.
+A fork of Kevin Em's Sticky.io SDK, this one includes both v1 and v2 API's as well as the legacy version.

 https://www.limelightcrm.com/